How to Play Dirty Santa: Rules, Variations, and Gift Ideas

 Stealing occurs less often because of the amount of gag gifts.

-As you can imagine, the best gifts are battled over to the bitter end.
+For the past few years, the adults in my extended family (12 of us total) have gathered together around Christmastime to play our version of Dirty Santa, and as you can imagine, the best gifts are battled over to the bitter end.
 Adding even further humour is the sheer uselessness of some of the "gifts".
 I was once lumbered with a giant painted acorn, the type normally adorning the top of a fence post; we continued the hilarity by having a competition of who could come up with the best use for it.

 Try it.
 It's great fun.